Kafū, aged forty-one.

 January 7th.

-Intending to purchase apple bread and other foodstuffs, I went to Ginza in the evening.
+Intending to purchase apple bread and other provisions, I went to Ginza in the evening.

-The evening glow over Sanjūkenbori Kawazushidōri was splendid.
+The evening glow over Sanjukkenbori Kawazutsu-dori was exceedingly beautiful.

 January 8th.